What Is Headroom in Audio?

 Is headroom the same as volume?

 No. Volume is how loud something is; headroom is how much space remains before clipping.
-You can have a quiet signal with little headroom (if it is poorly gain-staged) or a loud one with plenty, depending on how the levels are set.
+You can have a quiet signal with little headroom (if it is poorly gain-staged) or a loud one with plenty, depending on how the levels are set — the distinction between gain and volume helps clear this up.

 What happens if I have no headroom?